 <!-- RSS-ITUNES-ENCLOSURE-LENGTH: 1024 -->

 <!-- RSS-ITUNES-ENCLOSURE-TYPE: audio/mpeg -->

 <!-- RSS-ITUNES-EXPLICIT: yes -->

 <!-- RSS-ITUNES-EXPLICIT: clean -->

 Note: HTML iTunes tags can't be left empty.
-Add tags as shown in the examples above, or your feed will return an error and won't validate.
+Ensure you add all of the tags shown in the examples above or your feed won't validate and you may see an error.
 HTML is an advanced modification that's outside the scope of Squarespace support.